-During a state of emergency due to the COVID-19 pandemic and while the District remains in Phase 1, 2, 3 or 4, the District requires students, parents, vendors, and any visitors of the District to wear face coverings as set forth in this policy.
+During a state of emergency due to the COVID-19 pandemic, the District requires students, parents, vendors, and any visitors of the District to wear face coverings as set forth in policy.
+Board Policy 4:182: Required Face Coverings for Students and Staff, covers this requirement in more detail.
 "Face coverings" shall mean cloth or mask that covers an individual's mouth and nose.
-Face coverings shall be worn in the following situations: